whubaichuan/M3VSNet/README.md

-# NPF-MVSNet
+# M<sup>3</sup>VSNet
 Code openning soon before May 2020

 ## About
-We proposed an unsupervised learning-based network, named NPF-MVSNet, for multi-view stereo reconstruction without ground-truth 3D training data.
-If you find this project useful for your research, please cite:
+The present MVS methods with deep learning have an impressive performance than traditional MVS methods.
+However, the learning-based networks need lots of ground-truth 3D training data, which is not always easy to be available.
+To relieve the expensive costs, we propose a novel unsupervised normal-aided multi-metric network, named M<sup>3</sup>VSNet, for multi-view stereo reconstruction without ground-truth 3D training data., please cite:
 ```
-@inproceedings{Huang2020NPFMVSNetNA,
-  title={NPF-MVSNet: Normal and Pyramid Feature Aided Unsupervised MVS Network},
-  author={Baichuan Huang and Can Huang and Yijia He and Jingbin Liu and Xiao Liu},
-  year={2020}
-}
+Wait for the publish in arXiv.
+Please see the [paper](https://whubaichuan.github.io/data/M3VSNet.pdf).
 ```

 ## How to use